Wrestling / Antonio Inoki

 - Homage: His artistic name, Antonio, is a nod to Antonino Rocca.

 - I Know Karate: And sumo, and catch wrestling too.
-Aside, he is the founder of the Kansuiryu Karate along with Yukio Mizutani.
+Aside, he is the founder of the Kansui-Ryu Karate school along with Yukio Mizutani.

 - Kick Dude: His kicks were hard, and Muhammad Ali can testify it.

 - Lantern Jaw of Justice: Inoki's prominent jawbone is well known, reaching memetic levels in Japan and abroad.
-You can not but think that Inoki could have built an entire MMA career by using the old vale tudo chin-in-the-eye submission.
+You can't help but think that Inoki could have built a MMA career around the old vale tudo chin-in-the-eye submission.

 - Real Song Theme Tune: "Honoo no Fighter", from the 1977 Muhammad Ali biopic The Greatest.

-- Power Stable: Founded an oficially unnamed faction (often nicknamed "Inoki Army", "Anti-New Japan") composed by shooters and MMA fighters to stir New Japan, which later led to the Makai Club.
+- Founded an officially unnamed faction (often nicknamed "Inoki Army", "Anti-New Japan" or "Inoki Dojo") composed by shooters and MMA fighters to stir New Japan, which later led to the Makai Club.
 Unfortunately for the promotion, the stable ended becoming a Creator's Pet and it made more damage than good.

 - Inoki's group also had his hand in MMA, and it gave birth to Lyoto Machida and the Jungle Fight promotion.